yannickoswald/convergence/README.md

 Supporting modelling files for plots are:

   1. scenariosweeper_class (necessary for 2-d trade-offs plots)
   2. plots_class

 The notebooks pertaining to the figure outputs of the paper are:

+  1. first_data_explorations (This file contains a lot of initial data checks but also FIGURE1)
+  2. run_figure2
+  3. run_figure3
+  4. run_figure4
+  5. run_figure5

+Notebooks that contain pre-modelling data processing are

- 1.
+  1. clean_extend_pip_data